sshampine/bamazon/README.md

  ## How to Install and Run

- 1. Clone the bamazon repo to your computer.
+ 1. Clone the Bamazon repo to your computer.
- 1. From Terminal or Git Bash type `nmp install` to install the required NPM files.
+ 1. From Terminal or Git Bash type `nmp install` to install the required Node dependencies.
  1. Type `npm start` to bring up the initial menu.
  1. Select either `customer` or `manager` to run either version of the store.
  1. Alternativly type `node bamazonCustomer.js` or `node bamazonManager.js` to run either version of the store.